 What is the purpose for frost delays?
 We have frost delays when the temperature and humidity are at a level which would result in temporary or permanent turf damage if players are allowed to walk on the turf.
 So, we have frost delays to keep our courses in the best condition possible.

 Are there restrictions to the Loyalty Program?
 We do have some guidelines for the use of the cards and rewards.
 First, in order to receive your points, you must have your Loyalty Card present upon check in at the golf course.
-Second, you earn points only for your round of golf you play.
-Third, when your points reach reward status a voucher will be given to you (please keep them in a dry place or take a picture of them) and in order to redeem the reward you must bring the voucher or a clear picture on your phone of the voucher.
+Second, you earn points only for your round of golf.
+Third, when your points reach reward status a voucher will be given to you (please keep them in a dry place) and in order to redeem the reward you must bring the voucher.
 Learn more about the Loyalty Program and associated policies.